 Returning to the UK

-For expats who move back to the UK, the UK government has brought foreign pension taxation rules in line with the rules applied to UK pension holders.
-Most notably to be jettisoned is the 10 percent discount of foreign pension income, meaning QROPS pension holders who return to the UK will pay the same UK levels of tax on their QROPS pensions as UK pension holders.
+For expats who move back to the UK, the UK government brought foreign pension taxation rules in line with the rules applied to UK pension holders.
+Most notably, the 10 percent discount of foreign pension income was jettisoned, meaning QROPS pension holders who return to the UK now pay the same UK levels of tax on their QROPS pensions as UK pension holders.

 As it currently stands, if you are a QROPS holder and you decide to return to the UK to live, the pension will be classed as a foreign pension and only 90 percent of the amount will be taxable.
-As of April 2017, 100 percent of pension income from foreign pensions, including QROPS, will be taxable.
+Since April 2017, 100 percent of pension income from foreign pensions, including QROPS, is taxable.

 However, the advantage of a transfer to QROPS being a final pension crystallisation event (BCE8) is still in place.
 What this means is that when you transfer to a QROPS, though your fund will be assessed against the current annual lifetime allowance—with a 25 percent tax charge on anything above the current LTA—it will never be assessed against the LTA again, allowing you to enjoy tax-free growth beyond the current LTA.

 A pension switch or transfer is complex.
 You should always seek professional help to ensure that you set up the most appropriate arrangement.
-It’s important when considering your future that you understand the differences in pension and taxation regulations in France as compared to the UK now and in the future.
+It is important when considering your future that you understand the differences in pension and taxation regulations in France as compared to the UK, now and in the future.
 Regardless of your circumstances, you must make sure that you are well informed if you plan to transfer your pension scheme to a QROPS.

 In uncertain times with Brexit looming on the horizon, further changes are bound to affect your pension; it’s important to ensure that you make the most of your wealth and that you seek a high-quality, independent financial adviser to provide the best possible advice on your current and future circumstances prior moving to France.